-The PAHAF program provides assistance for the following mortgage and housing-related expenses incurred since January 1, 2020, to address mortgage delinquencies and avoid default, foreclosure, and displacement as a result of COVID-19 pandemic related financial hardships.
+The PAHAF program provides assistance for the following mortgage and housing-related expenses, to address mortgage delinquencies and avoid default, foreclosure, and displacement as a result of COVID-19 pandemic related financial hardships.
 The maximum amount of assistance for any homeowner under the PAHAF is $30,000.
 As of the launch of the full program on February 1, 2022, each type of PAHAF assistance can only be received once per household.
 Applicants for all types of assistance except for forward mortgage must be at least 30 days past due on the mortgage payments and/or housing-related expenses for which they are requesting PAHAF assistance to qualify.

 Provides funds to bring a first mortgage current and to pay other housing-related costs, such as taxes and insurance, if included in the mortgage payment, related to a period of forbearance, delinquency, or up to the maximum per household assistance cap of the lesser of $30,000.
 Note: PAHAF does not cover payments for principal reductions on completed loan modifications or partial claims.
 PAHAF also does not cover balloon payments.

 Provides forward payment assistance for up to 6 months or until the maximum per household assistance cap of the lesser of $30,000.
 This program is now available as a standalone option – mortgage reinstatement is not required to qualify.
 As a standalone option, mortgage payments cannot be delinquent to be eligible.
 To qualify for forward mortgage payment assistance, homeowners must have a debt to housing expense ratio of 40% or more.
 Income documentation will be required for forward paying mortgage assistance.